-&lt;sup>2 Gooding, The New Bible Dictionary, op. cit., (Texts-Versions), p.
+Gooding, The New Bible Dictionary, op. cit., (Texts-Versions), p.
 1259.

-John H.P.
+2 John H.P.
 Reumann, The Romance of Bible Scripts & Scholars, (Englewood Cliffs, NJ: Prentice Hall Publishers, Inc., 1965), p.
 16.

-Peter S. Ruckman, The Christian's Handbook of Biblical Scholarship, (Pensacola, FL: Pensacola Bible Press, 1988), pp. 76-93; Ruckman, The Christian's Handbook of Manuscript Evidence, op. cit., pp. 40-54.
+4 Peter S. Ruckman, The Christian's Handbook of Biblical Scholarship, (Pensacola, FL: Pensacola Bible Press, 1988), pp. 76-93; Ruckman, The Christian's Handbook of Manuscript Evidence, op. cit., pp. 40-54.

-This argument can be summarized as stating that:
+This argument can be summarized1 as stating that:

-- (1) The letter of Aristeas is mere fabrication (Kahle called it propaganda), and there is no hard historical evidence that a group of scholars translated the O.T. into Greek between 285-150 B.C. - (2) The research of Paul Kahle shows that there was no pre-Christian LXX. - (3) No one has produced a Greek copy of the Old Testament written before 150 A.D. - (4) Aguila, Symmachus, Theodotion and Origen produced the first "Septuagints" that none existed before their works. - (5) The Septuagint "quotes" from the New Testament and not vice versa, i.e. in the matter of N.T. - O.T. quotation, the later formulators of the Greek O.T. made it conform with the New Testament Text which they had before them as they forged their product. - (6) After 1900 years of searching, archaeology has failed to produce a single piece of papyrus written in Greek before c.150 A.D. that any writer of the New Testament used for a "quotation".
+- (1) The letter of Aristeas is mere fabrication, and there is no hard historical evidence that a group of scholars translated the Old Testament into Greek between 285-150 B.C. - (2) The research of Paul Kahle shows that there was no pre-Christian LXX. - (3) No one has produced a Greek copy of the Old Testament written before 150 A.D. - (4) Aquila, Symmachus, Theodotion and Origen produced the first "Septuagints" that none existed before their works. - (5) The Septuagint "quotes" from the New Testament and not vice versa, i.e. in the matter of N.T.
+O.T. quotation, the later formulators of the Greek O.T. made it conform with the New Testament Text which they had before them as they forged their product. - (6) After 1900 years of searching, archaeology has failed to produce a single piece of papyrus written in Greek before c.150 A.D. that any writer of the New Testament used for a "quotation".

-They further point out that the nearest thing to an Old Testament Greek Bible found by anyone is the Ryland Papyrus (No. 458), which has a few portions of Deuteronomy 23-28 on it.
-This piece of papyrus is dated 150 B.C. (questionable date) which is fifty to one hundred years later than the writing of the so-called original Septuagint (see footnote 1, p.
-36).
+They further point out that the nearest thing to an Old Testament Greek Bible found by anyone is the Ryland Papyrus (No. 458), which has a few portions of Deuteronomy 23-28 on it.2 This piece of papyrus is dated 150 B.C. (questionable date) which is fifty to one hundred years later than the writing of the so-called original Septuagint (see footnote 2, p.
+56).

-IS THE APOCRYPHA THE CLUE TO THE TRUTH REGARDING THE SEPTUAGINT?
+IS THE APOCRYPHA THE CLUE REGARDING THE LXX?

 As mentioned previously, nearly all scholars believe that the fifth column of Origen's Hexapla is Origen's revision of a B.C.
 Septuagint.
-Nevertheless, as noted in the previous heading, some dissenters believe that the so called LXX in fact originates with Origen's fifth column - that the 5th column is based on and constructed from the versions in the other columns - and that Origen also had a N.T. at his side to further assist him.
+Nevertheless, as noted in the previous heading, some dissenters believe that the so-called LXX in fact originates with Origen's fifth column - that the 5th column is based on and constructed from the versions in the other columns - and that Origen also had a N.T. at his side to further assist him.